Naturally Brilliant Colour

 This is how the dazzling blue-greens on butterfly wings and hummingbirds are formed.

-Inspired by these naturally brilliant colours, this phenomenon has been reproduced artifically for the first time in history using cutting-edge technology.
+Inspired by these naturally brilliant colours, this phenomenon has been reproduced artificially for the first time in history using cutting-edge technology by Andrew Parker and the scientific researchers at Lifescaped.

 The evolution of colour